- 11+ Best Luxury & Gated Home Communities in The Bahamas [2025] - October 9, 2025

 Overall, The Bahamas offers some of the best locations to relocate if you’re looking to immerse yourself in a true tropical paradise.
 The rich history, culture, and friendly people of The Bahamas make for a welcoming new home, whether you’re looking for the most affordable place to live, the safest place to live, the best place to live for expats–or all three!

-Plus, setting up residency in The Bahamas allows you the opportunity to visit the many wonderful places around the island.
+Plus, setting up residency in The Bahamas allows you the opportunity to visit the many wonderful places around the islands.
 Living in a paradise that so many people vacation allows you to explore the wonders of The Bahamas that tourists rarely get the chance to experience.
-With around 700 islands, there’s definitely a lot to see and explore!

 Ready to find your luxury home in the Bahamas?
 Contact us at MCR Bahamas, we can help!